 The report indicated that six out of the nine incidents could have resulted in a fatality.
 The weight of each falling object ranged from two to 2,300 kilograms, and they fell from a maximum height of 43 metres.
 According to an industry supported ‘DROPS calculator’, a mass as little as 700 grams falling from a height of 15 metres has the potential to result in a fatality.

-Workers are urged to avoid serious injury by wearing quality safety gear at work, especially with over 75 per cent of injuries caused by falling objects such as falling materials, substances, hand tools and appliances*.
-Managing Director Terry Houlihan said Pryme distributed quality ergonomic and safety protection products designed to keep workers safe and productive in high-risk environments.
+Workers are urged to avoid serious injury by wearing quality safety gear at work, especially with over 75 per cent of injuries caused by falling objects such as falling materials, substances, hand too appliances*.
+Managing Director Terry Houlihan said Pryme distributed quality ergonomic ands y protection products designed to keep workers safe and productive in high-risk environments.

 Injuries that workers have suffered to date include crush and leg injuries and each outcome could have been a lot worse and potentially fatal.
 Having the right ergonomic and safety protection equipment like tool safety lanyards is a small price to pay for the safety of workers in productive, high-risk environments and we’re urging all companies to invest in quality products.